e-minguez/file-to-machineconfig/README.md

 # file-to-machineconfig
-Tool to convert files to MachineConfig objects to be used in conjunction with the machine-config-operator in k8s/OpenShift
+Simple tool to convert files to MachineConfig objects to be used with the machine-config-operator in k8s/OpenShift.

 NOTE: This is using currently [Configuration specification 2.2](https://coreos.com/ignition/docs/latest/configuration-v2_2.html)